-- 1. Install Fence according to Setting up a Temporary Guide on page 10. - 2.
+- 1. Install Fence according to Set Up Temporary Guide on page 9. - 2.
 Loosen Fence Knob, set distance from center hole in Fence to far edge of bit, equal to radius of circle. - 3.
 Tighten Fence Knob. - 4.
 Align center hole in Fence with center point of circle. - 5.
 Drive a nail through center hole to secure Fence in place.